Skip to Content

 And here is the really bad news – not only is the hope of a good harvest gone, but the health of future tomato plants that grow in the same soil can be jeopardized as well.

-Can You Stop Tomato Blight?
+Is It Possible To Stop Tomato Blight?

 One thing is for sure, without any action at all, blight will take out the infected plants.
 And most likely, any other tomato plants around it as well.
 And if you have other susceptible vegetable plants nearby such as potatoes or peppers, it can wipe them out too.